Use SUMMER26 for 10% off all orders

 STEP 2: Wrap 2 layers of bubble wrap around the plants (+containers ) to minimize shipping shock.

-STEP 3: Put the plants (+containers) in a sturdy box and fill empty spaces with packing peanuts.
-These are biodegradable peanuts that can dissolve in water.
+STEP 3: Put the plants (+containers) in a sturdy box and fill empty spaces with kraft shredded paper.
+This is eco-friendly kraft paper that is biodegradable and recyclable.

 STEP 4: Place the packing slip + care instruction cards + ID cards inside the box